Chart Color Schemes

 Woodville North faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Woodville North's residents aged 15+ have educational qualifications that trail Australian benchmarks.
-24.8% hold university degrees, compared to Australia's 30.4%.
+Woodville North's educational qualifications trail Australian averages.
+24.8% of residents aged 15+ hold university degrees compared to the national average of 30.4%.
 Bachelor degrees are most common at 17.8%, followed by postgraduate qualifications (5.6%) and graduate diplomas (1.4%).
-Vocational credentials are prominent, with 28.3% holding them - advanced diplomas at 8.0% and certificates at 20.3%.
+Vocational credentials are prominent, with 28.3% of residents aged 15+ holding them.

+Advanced diplomas account for 8.0% while certificates make up 20.3%.
 Educational participation is high, with 30.1% currently enrolled in formal education.
-This includes 8.7% in primary, 7.6% in tertiary, and 7.0% pursuing secondary education.
+This includes 8.7% in primary, 7.6% in tertiary, and 7.0% in secondary education.

 Frequently Asked Questions - Education